Project Solar Reviews

 Project Solar warranty

-Project Solar offers a double-backed 25-year equipment and workmanship warranty.
-This means Project Solar and its subcontractor installers are liable for the system installation.
-The warranty also covers panel-related roof leaks.
-You can also purchase a 12- to 36-month warranty extension for Project Solar's portable battery products.
+Project Solar provides a double-backed 25-year warranty for equipment and workmanship.
+This means that Project Solar and its subcontractor installers are liable for the quality of the installation.
+The warranty also specifically covers panel-related roof leaks.
+For its Project Solar portable battery products, you can also purchase a 12- to 36-month warranty extension.

 How does Project Solar work?